• Skip to main content

 Notes

 • Heat Level - Using 1 chipotle pepper in adobo sauce will give you a little kick of heat without being overly spicy.
-Add an additional pepper if you want it spicier.
+Add an additional pepper or more sauce from the can if you want it spicier.

 • Taste and Adjust - Blend the salsa just enough to incorporate the ingredients, then give it a taste with a chip.
 You can add more chipotle peppers, honey, lime juice or salt to suit your taste!